 If everyone is a prospect, no one is a prospect.

-One of the best things you can do is make a list of the “types of people” most likely to use your products or be interested in your products.
+One of the best things you can do is make a list of the “types of people” most likely to use your products or services.
 If you already have a bunch of customers you can survey them and look for similarities.

 Once you know the demographics of the people most likely to buy what you are selling, focus your marketing and advertising efforts on reaching more people in this demographic.

-For example, my company offers natural and organic products.
+For example, my company offers natural and organic products, plus coffee and CBD.
 My target market is people who actively buy natural and organic products, not someone who shops at the Dollar Store and only buys the cheapest thing they can find.

 2. Give Away Lots of Samples

 Samples are your friend.
 Assuming your product is good, consider giving away lots of samples.
 Don’t just give your samples to a random person on the street though.
 Have a conversation with the person first.
-Make a connection with them.
+Make a connection with them first.

 Pre-qualify them to see if they might be interested in learning more about your products.
 Only after you get their contact information should you give them a sample.
 If your products really are good, your samples will do most of the selling for you.